apsdehal/qunit-migrate/README.md

 ## Usage

-> $ qunit-migrate "file1, file2, file3" -d -q -w
+> $ qunit-migrate "file1, file2, file3" -d "lib/qunit" -q -w

 __-w__: If you want to write the output to file, default: false

 __-d__: If you want definitions support, this will try to add QUnit deps to AMD definitions and anonymous requires.
+You can also pass your custom dep instead of qunit like in the example case we are passing lib/qunit.
+So dep will be added as lib/qunit instead of qunit in requires.
 Keep in mind, qunit-migrate currently doesn't check if qunit definition is already present or not.

 __-q__: If you want double quoutes support, by default we convert to single quotes